jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 So this was very much on the tail end.
 And you know how it is with academics where they're kind of always a bit behind on the languages.
 And I saw firsthand that it's like, With the smaller number of people I was working with, there was this feeling in the air of like, this language is is on the decline and we're kind of in trouble here.
 And it was just interesting where, you know, ah if you are the kind of person who has not tried to stay on top of things, it's to your own detriment.

+### Are calls for professionalism a form of gatekeeping?

-Um, but I also wonder about like, uh, the, the, the choice of, of having this label of professionalism where it's like this very emotionally laden thing where it's like, if you do this, you're a professional, but if you don't do this, you're not a professional.
+**Jesse**: But I also wonder about like, uh, the, the, the choice of, of having this label of professionalism where it's like this very emotionally laden thing where it's like, if you do this, you're a professional, but if you don't do this, you're not a professional.
 I worry that it's kind of like, it's a two-sided coin where it's like on one side, it's very inspirational.
 It's like a call to arms.

 Let's be professionals.
 Let's, let's, you know, let's, let's rise as a, as a group.
 But on the on the other hand, if you don't fit that category, you might feel a bit excluded by that.
 And what what you just outlined was a kind of dependency injection for goals, where it's like if you want to become a team lead, then you should do XYZ, right?
 And when you communicate it in that way, it kind of ah makes it a bit less incendiary, but you also lose the inspirational side as well.
 And I'm wondering like, is that a trade-off that's, that's, that you've made consciously where you've got those two different options.
 One's going to piss some people off because they're getting mad because you're kind of like, Oh, he's gatekeeping professionalism.
 But then on the other hand, if you do more, if you do the more, more descriptive way, it's kind of like not as inspirational.
 You know what I mean?